Rare Earth hypothesis: A continuously stable orbit

-Rare Earth proponents argue that a gas giant also must not be too close to a body where life is developing.
-Close placement of one or more gas giants could disrupt the orbit of a potential life-bearing planet, either directly or by drifting into the habitable zone.

 Newtonian dynamics can produce chaotic planetary orbits, especially in a system having large planets at high orbital eccentricity.

-The need for stable orbits rules out stars with planetary systems that contain large planets with orbits close to the host star (called "hot Jupiters").
-It is believed that hot Jupiters have migrated inwards to their current orbits.
-In the process, they would have catastrophically disrupted the orbits of any planets in the habitable zone.
-To exacerbate matters, hot Jupiters are much more common orbiting F and G class stars.
+Most planetary systems do not have nearly circular orbits for their planets, which would produce extreme climate swings on those planets.

 A terrestrial planet of the right size

 Planets of the Solar System, shown to scale.
-Rare Earth argues that complex life cannot exist on large gaseous planets like Jupiter and Saturn (top row) or Uranus and Neptune (top middle) or smaller planets such as Mars and Mercury.
+Rare Earth argues that complex life cannot exist on giant planets such as Jupiter and Neptune or smaller planets such as Mars and Mercury.

 The Rare Earth hypothesis argues that life requires terrestrial planets like Earth, and since gas giants lack such a surface, that complex life cannot arise there.

 A planet that is too small cannot maintain much atmosphere, rendering its surface temperature low and variable and oceans impossible.
 A small planet will also tend to have a rough surface, with large mountains and deep canyons.
 The core will cool faster, and plate tectonics will be brief or entirely absent.
 On Earth heat loss is balanced by heat production from radioactive decay, resulting in a thin crust and plate tectonics.
 On a significantly larger planet, heat production would exceed heat loss and Earth would probably not have developed an outer crust, making plate tectonics and life impossible.